Heading down the coast and looking for all the things to do in Anglesea, Australia?

 Hire a modern paddle boat, canoe, or a fun aqua bike – slip on your life jacket – and you’re all set for a great river paddle.
 Make it a family affair, as many of the boats can carry 2 adults and a small child.
 You’ll spot many bbq and picnic tables along the river, so don’t forget to take your lunch!

-A lovely Sunday market can often be found on the riverbank from November to April, with local stalls offering fresh produce, gifts and novelty items.
+When it comes to whats on in Anglesea, a lovely Sunday market can often be found on the riverbank from November to April, with local stalls offering fresh produce, gifts and novelty items.

 Eat The Famous Jums Chicken